 “We think that the tribe is like an eagle.
 One wing is male and the other is female.
 And only when the two wings are equal, the tribe is able to fly.”

-In congruence with the primatologist’s reflection, ProAves and Women for Conservation reaffirm the great value that women represent in conservation activity and in science through the recognition of their potential, their willingness to learn and teach, their demands for equal participation. for environmental protection.
+In congruence with the primatologist’s reflection, ProAves and Women for Conservation reaffirm the great value that women represent in conservation activity and in science through the recognition of their potential, their willingness to learn and teach, their demands for gender equity and equal participation in environmental protection.

 “Woman in science, research and conservation means diversity of approach, inexhaustible source of curiosity, scientific devotion, capacity for adaptation, generation of knowledge; Just as it fertilizes life, it engenders wisdom, at any level, with methodological tools for science; with intuitive and practical mechanisms in their daily lives,” said Sara Inés Lara, executive director of ProAves.